jrgrant/hass_ids_hyyp/README.md

 - Supports "Cell phone" type push notifications from IDS.
 These are the same as the notifications that you'd normally receive on your cellphone with the HYYP App.
     - Push notification summary is shown in `sensor.[site]_ids_push_notifications`.
     - You can for example add a push notification automation to get "instant" notifications similar to the IDS app.
-- "Low Data Mode"
+- Adjustable polling time
     - For use with "GSM Modules"
-        *The IDS GSM Modules seem to have a monthly limit of 50MB and a daily limit.*
+        *The IDS GSM Modules seem to have a monthly limit of 50MB and a certain daily limit.*
-        - Polling interval can be adjusted to once every 120 minutes or "Never" - User selects at "Configure"
+        - Polling interval can be adjusted to once every 120 minutes or "Never*" - User can select the value at integration's "Configure"
         - Immediate updates are still done when any action (Arm, disarm, bypass, etc.) is performed
             - Refresh button can also be used for immediate update.
+        - *Never is approximately 1 week between polls.
 - Refresh button which forces an update from IDS.
     - `button.[site_name]_refresh_button` queues an immediate update from the IDS servers.